DertoVampi/pyistat/README.md

 If it gains traction I'd be more than happy to fix it wherever there is the need of fixing.

-To do: a .exe that is system-and language-agnostic.
+To do: Fix inefficiencies in the code.

-Fix inefficiencies in the code.
+Last fixes: Changed the logic with which the search module searched for dimensions and constraints, making it consistent with what you get from get.get_dimensions.
+Improved efficiency of the code.
+Added commenting.
+Added select_last_edition functionality.